How SEO Impacts Other Digital Marketing Channels

 What is Quality Score in AdWords?

-Target keywords in AdWords that you bid on have a Quality score.
+Target keywords in AdWords that you bid on have a quality score.
 Google determines what this score is so they can show more useful ads to users in the highest positions in order to get the best click-through.
-It’s all about the User and Google maximizing profits.
-For the advertiser this can be challenging as you’re competing against competitors and yourself to achieve the best quality score.
+So the more relavent your landing page is to the keyword your are bidding on, the better your quality score will be.
+For the advertiser this can be challenging if they don't have full control over optimizing the page.

 Components of a quality score are:

 The area where SEO can impact PPC is the landing page experience.
 By optimizing a landing page for keyword relevance you’re targeting for PPC, you can increase the relevancy and increase your quality score, therefore increasing the quality score.

 Also running some technical diagnostics on pages like page speed will help you improve the landing page experience.
 It’s recommended to run some Conversion Rate Optimization tests as well in order to understand user behavior so you can increase conversion rates.
 Having a higher conversion rate on the page will signal that the landing page is relevant to the search query and what the user is looking for.

 The benefits of increasing a quality score include:

 - Lower cost per-click (Decreasing ad spend and potential increasing ROAS)

 - Better ad positions (More clicks and more impressions)